junxit/us-congress-bills-115/metadata.md

 - 2017-07-28 — Rule provides for consideration of S. 114 with 1 hour of general debate.
 Motion to recommit with or without instructions allowed.
 The resolution provides that the amendment in the nature of a substitute printed in the Rules Committee report shall be considered as adopted and the bill, as amended, shall be considered as read.
 - 2017-07-28 — The previous question was ordered pursuant to the rule.
 - 2017-07-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-07-31 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2017-08-01 — Resolving differences -- Senate actions: Senate agreed to the House amendments to the Senate bill by Voice Vote.(text as Senate agree to the House amendment: CR S4686)
+- 2017-08-01 — Senate agreed to the House amendments to the Senate bill by Voice Vote. (text as Senate agree to the House amendment: CR S4686)
+- 2017-08-02 — Message on Senate action sent to the House.
+- 2017-08-07 — Presented to President.
+- 2017-08-07 — Presented to President.
+- 2017-08-12 — Signed by President.
+- 2017-08-12 — Signed by President.